Google Cloud integration

 Note

 In cloudbuild.yaml, there is a variable named PROJECT_ID.
 However, it is not defined in substitutions.
-This is because it’s a predetermined variable by Google Cloud.
-When the build begins, “$PROJECT_ID” is set to the current value in the gcloud configuration (see substitutions-variables).
+This is because it is a predefined variable by Google Cloud.
+When the build begins, $PROJECT_ID is set to the current value in the gcloud configuration (see substitutions-variables).

-To create a VM that uses this container, use the following command:
+To create a VM using this container, use the following command:

 $ gcloud compute instances create-with-container sinergym \